aweder05/ENG4-Pi-in-the-Sky-/README.md

 |<img src="https://github.com/aweder05/ENG4-Pi-in-the-Sky-/assets/112981481/3a14a314-d117-462f-b4e8-b02bf8e80069" width = "500"> |<img src="https://github.com/aweder05/ENG4-Pi-in-the-Sky-/assets/112981481/311a8634-857f-4234-9426-4ee9d3808e0d" width = "500">|

 ##### These are prototypes of what the side of the plane would look like with the addition of the hole made for the Pico cord to fit.
 I used these dimensions for the final rendor.

+## **5/2/24 Testing**
+We had our first test last class.
+[Instert video here]
+The Rasberry-Pi worked well, but we realized that we were taking data at every half a second.
+We also noticed that the wings were twisting with the wind, causing the plane to be unbalanced.
+The plane would glide well, but it would tilt to the right and left and spin out of control.
+We changed our code slightly to log data more frequently, and we added supports to the wings so that they would hopefully stablize.